 Besides its taste and great sensation, both species are highly ornamental because of their mat-forming habit, and continuous flowering, great for gardens!

-This variety, also known as Brazilian Cress, differs from the Electrid Daisy because of its flowers, slightly larger and with red apex.
-The plant is perennial, but it can also be grwon as an annual, in winter it can be kept by keeping it ag a temperature over 10ºC. it blloms in 80 days from sowing, which should happen without covering the seed, just by placing it on the ground.
+This variety, also known as Brazilian Cress, differs from the Electric Daisy because of its flowers, slightly larger and with red apex.
+The plant is perennial, but it can also be grwon as an annual, in winter it can be kept by maintaining a temperature over 10ºC; it blooms in 80 days from sowing, which should be done by avoiding to bury the seed, jit should just be placed on the soil.

 It does very well in pots and on parcial shade.
-To collect the seeds, it is only necessary to collect the flowers and let dem dry, then separate seed from plant with a sieve.
+To collect the seeds, it is only necessary to collect the flowers and let them dry, then separate the seeds from the plant with a sieve.

 This beauty can provide amazing preparations in the kitchen, in modest quantities.